Free Printable Chair Yoga for Seniors (With Pictures)

 Modification Tip

 If any movement feels uncomfortable, reduce the range of motion or skip it.
-The chair yoga for seniors printable guide is meant to help, not hurt.
+The printable guide is meant to help, not hurt.
 Listen to your body and progress at your own pace.

 Free Printable Chair Yoga Chart

-Use this printable chair yoga chart as your daily reference.
+Use this chart as your daily reference.
 Print it out and place it where you exercise for easy access.

 Daily Chair Yoga Routine